Caerau (Bridgend electoral ward)

-Caerau is the name of an electoral ward in Bridgend County Borough, Wales.
+Caerau is an electoral ward in Bridgend County Borough, Wales.
 It covers part of the town of Maesteg.
 The ward elects two councillors to Bridgend County Borough Council.

 The ward covers the northern part of Maesteg, including the former mining village of Caerau, as well as the area of Nantyffyllon.
 According to the 2011 UK Census, the population of the Caerau ward was 6,995.

 District and county councils

 Ogwr Borough Council

 Caerau was a ward to Ogwr Borough Council from 1987 until 1996, represented by two borough councillors elected at the 1987 and 1991 elections.

 Mid Glamorgan County Council

 Caerau was created as a ward to Mid Glamorgan County Council, by The County of Mid Glamorgan (Electoral Arrangements) Order 1988, taking effect from the 1989 elections.
 It elected one county councillor at the 1989 and 1993 elections.

 Bridgend County Borough Council

 Caerau subsequently became an electoral ward to Bridgend County Borough Council, following the creation of the new unitary authority in 1995.
 Two councillors were elected in 1995, this increased to three councillors from the 1999 local elections.
 Following a 2019 local government boundary review, the number of councillors was reduced to two, effective from the 2022 local elections.